eoscanada/eos-bios/README.md

   * Create the `b1` account before setting the `eosio.system` contract ?

 * How will we call `setprods` if it's not in `eosio.bios` anymore ? (!!)
+  * Added to eosio.system

+* Don't download IPFS refs, unless it was voted on by the top X..
+  * Anyone can block the flow right now, otherwise..

+* Add a "participate" contract publishing.. so we consider for meshing only those who are actively running "orchestrate".

+* FIX THE REVERSE target block launch number thing..

 Desired output for network: